dendy738/Animal_Diseases/README.md

 In order to deploy the application you need:
  - install whole package from GitHub to your local machine;

+ - in your shell which you use change your current path to the root project;

  - install all necessary libraries: